URiem/art-school/README.md

 ## Project Goals

 ### User Goals
-- Find an open, inviting and versitile art space in Galway city.
+- Find an open, inviting and versitile art space for children in Galway city.
-- Find guided art classes for children of all ages.
+- Find guided art classes for children.
 - Find a open art exploration space for children.
 - Become part of a community of like-minded children and parents of artistially inclined children.